waycrate/exwlshelleventloop/iced_layershell/README.md

     Bottom,
 }

-// Beause new iced delete the custom command, so now we make a macro crate to generate
+// Because new iced delete the custom command, so now we make a macro crate to generate
 // the Command
 #[to_layer_message(derives = "Debug Clone")]
 enum Message {